stormbaby/Election_Analysis/README.md

 # Election_Analysis
 Python
-# An Analysis of am election
+# An Analysis of an election
 Performing analysis on stock ticker data to look at difference between 2017 and 2018 data.
 Refactor the underlying code to make the process quicker.
 ---